What is the Triangular Fibrocartilage Complex?

 Symptoms of a Torn Triangular Fibrocartilage Complex

 Wrist pain along the ulnar side of the wrist (under the pinky finger) is the main symptom of an injury to the TFCC.
 In some patients, the pain can be pinpointed, but in others, the pain seems to diffuse.
-If the patient rotates the forearm or tilts the hand down toward the ulna bone, pain can result.
+If the patient rotates the forearm or tilts the hand down toward the ulna bone, wrist pain can result.

 Simple actions such as: